stonemjs/docs/src/docs/architecture/build.md

 - Automatically integrates with the rest of your Stone.js project
 - Bundles the frontend into `dist/index.html` (and associated assets) for SPA or SSR deployment

-No manual setup is required — just run `npm run dev` or `npm run build` and you're good to go.
+No manual setup is required, just run `npm run dev` or `npm run build` and you're good to go.

 ### Full Customization